uchiyama33/AOSA/README.md

 This repository contains the implementation of the paper "Visually explaining 3D-CNN predictions for video classification with an adaptive occlusion sensitivity analysis".

+This repository includes the work that is distributed in the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).

 ## Requirements

 - docker > 20.